 Argyll and Bute Council is committed to balancing environmental, social and economic principles and to working with all sectors of the business community in order to achieve this.
-In support of this, the Council has nominated the Head of Customer and Support Services, Judy Orr, as its Sustainable Procurement Champion.
+In support of this, the Council has nominated the Head of Legal and Regulatory Support, David Logan, as its Sustainable Procurement Champion.

 "We want to ensure that all our procurement activity is done in a way that benefits our local economy, for example providing new jobs, training and learning opportunities.
 We are committed to always using products that minimise any negative impact on our environment and actively support recycling, reuse and sharing where we can.
 It’s my job to ensure that this becomes second nature in all the council’s procurements.”
-Judy Orr, Sustainable Procurement Champion, 2016
+David Logan, Sustainable Procurement Champion, 2019

 Sustainable Procurement Policy:

-Argyll and Bute Council is committed to delivering sustainable procurement according to the principles set out in the Argyll and Bute Council Sustainable Procurement Policy 2016/17 - 2017/18.
+Argyll and Bute Council is committed to delivering sustainable procurement according to the principles set out in the current Argyll and Bute Council Sustainable Procurement Policy.

 Community Benefit Clauses enable the Council to include contractual requirements in contracts to ensure that suppliers deliver wider social benefits as part of the contract.

-The Council's Community Benefits in Procurement Guide requires Community Benefit Clauses in tenders for supplies and services contracts over £100k and all works contracts over £500k unless there is a compelling justification not to do so.
+The Council's Community Benefits Clauses in Procurement Guide requires Community Benefit Clauses in tenders for supplies and services contracts over £100k and all works contracts over £2m (or lower if appropriate) unless there is a compelling justification not to do so.